 Boa closure systems are the easiest to use on the market.
 You’ve probably spotted them on other outdoor gear and accessories, from backcountry snowshoes to footwear.
 But for anyone unfamiliar, a Boa is a simple dial—in this case, on the back of the helmet—that tightens and loosens much easier than any strap system we've used.
 When tightened, the dial locks in place to prevent unwanted adjustment.
 Smith’s Boa system, in particular, sports a 360-degree design that targets both forward and lateral fit, helping the Vantage conform evenly to your head.

-At 17.6 ounces, the women's Smith Vantage MIPS has a fairly average weight within the ski helmet market.
-Compared to similarly priced, full-featured models like the Oakley Mod 5 (20 ounces), Smith Liberty MIPS (19 ounces), and Giro Stellar MIPS (19 ounces), the Vantage undercuts the competition, but not by much.
-Going ultralight with an option like the Salomon MTN Lab (13.25 ounces) sacrifices features and comfort to appeal to ounce-counting backcountry-goers, but if you split your time between in- and out-of-bounds, the extra weight shouldn’t matter much.
+At 1 pound 1.6 ounces, the women's Smith Vantage MIPS has a fairly average weight within the ski helmet market.
+Compared to similarly priced, full-featured models like the Oakley Mod 5 (1 lb.
+4 oz.), Smith Liberty MIPS (1 lb.
+3 oz.), and Giro Stellar MIPS (1 lb.
+3 oz.), the Vantage undercuts the competition, but not by much.
+Going ultralight with an option like the Salomon MTN Lab (13.3 oz.) sacrifices features and comfort to appeal to ounce-counting backcountry-goers, but if you split your time between in- and out-of-bounds, the extra weight shouldn’t matter much.
 As I mentioned above, I was glad to have the cozy liner and easy-to-adjust vents and chin strap, even though they add a little bulk.

-After a very full season of testing, I’m happy to report no durability issues with the Vantage helmet.
-There’s no fraying or loosening of any stitching in the liner, and there are no obvious signs of wear on any other part of the helmet (which is to be expected with a tough ABS plastic upper and in-mold construction).
+After a very full season of testing, I’m happy to report no durability issues with the Smith Vantage MIPS helmet.
+There’s no fraying or loosening of any stitching in the liner, and there are no obvious signs of wear on any other part of the helmet (which is to be expected with a tough ABS plastic upper).
 The only part of this helmet I’ve had a problem with is the goggle lock on the back—the elastic and hook system proved a little hard to get used to compared to the snap systems I’m more familiar with.
 That said, once I was accustomed to it, I grew to like the secure and user-friendly lock.

 I typically wear a small in ski helmets, but I found that size was only comfortable in the Vantage when I adjusted the Boa system to the largest possible setting.
 Given that left no flexibility for a beanie or balaclava underneath, I decided to go up to a women’s medium, which fit me perfectly.
 It is large enough to accommodate a hat but can also tighten to fit my head snugly and comfortably thanks to the superb tensioning system.
-It's worth noting that the women’s version is only offered in sizes small (51-55 centimeter head circumference) and medium (55-59 centimeter), but the men’s Vantage MIPS comes in a large (as well as a small and medium) to complete the range.
+It's worth noting that the women’s version is only offered in sizes small (51 to 55cm head circumference) and medium (55 to 59cm), but the men’s Vantage MIPS comes in a large and XL (as well as a small and medium) to complete the range.

 Other Versions of the Smith Vantage

 For this review, we tested the women’s version of the Smith Vantage MIPS, but the helmet also comes in a men’s version for the same price.
 The men’s model is identical to the women’s version in every way but color and size.
-As mentioned above, it is available in three sizes: small (51-55 centimeters), medium (55-59 centimeters), and large (59-63 centimeters).
-Both men’s and women’s Vantage helmets used to be offered in non-MIPS versions, although those are being phased out for the 2019-2020 season.
+As mentioned above, it is available in four sizes: small (51 to 55cm), medium (55 to 59cm), large (59 to 63cm), and x large (63 to 67cm).
+Both men’s and women’s Vantage helmets used to be offered in non-MIPS versions, although those have been mostly phased out.
 If you can track one down on sale, we’ve found that the non-MIPS version runs a bit truer to size than the slightly snug MIPS model.

 - Great build quality, and the liner, ear pads, and chin strap are soft and supportive.